shankar81/rmuif/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Request a Feature
-about: Use this template to suggest something that you think is missing
+about: Use this template to suggest something that you think is missing.
 ---

 ## Problem